 BK 300 Advertising and Creative Campaign Strategies: 3 semester hours

 This course examines advertising and marketing communications as a creative process.
 Exploration of mass mediums and interpersonal communication processes and the role they play in an integrated marketing communications program is critical to developing one clear unified voice and image.
 The study of creative application and its implementation across a continually evolving spectrum is explored.
+Prerequisite: BK 208.

-BK 301 Product Management: 3 semester hours
+BK 301 Product, Brand and Category Management: 3 semester hours

 BK 305 Professional Selling: 3 semester hours

 This course is designed to provide students with a basic understanding of the selling function and its vital role in organizations.
 Students will learn that a systematic approach to satisfying customer needs and solving problems is the goal to achieve mutually beneficial long-term partnerships.
 Exposure to a variety of sales professionals and the environments in which they exist helps students understand the challenges found in this wide ranging field.
+Prerequisite: BK 208.